DefinitelyNotDevan/BSE_Portfolio/index.md

 - The Bluetooth modules are needed to make it wireless
 - The Arduino's are needed to send and receive information from the Bluetooth modules and from the code
 - The accelerometer is needed to send its outputs to the Arduino
-- And the Motor Board is needed to be a middleman between the Arduino and the motors
+- And the Motor Board is needed to calculate the polarity of the motors and send commands to the motors
 - In the future, I want to learn all about how my project works down to every last wire
 - I want to be able to look at a part and say what it does, how it works, and how to set it up with clear, concise answers